gururaja-ramesh/fastapi/Notes.md

 - **Sqlalchemy** is one of the most popular python ORMS.
 Its a standalone library and it can be used with any python web frameworks or any python based application
 ## SQLAlchemy
 ### Steps
 - Setup the unique URL to connect to the database.
-Every database has a specific type for it and it just a string
+Every database has a specific type for it and its just a string
 - Example connection string(URL) for postgres which needs to be passed to sqlalchemy
     - `SQLALCHEMY_DATABASE_URL = 'postgresql://<username>:<password>@<ip-address/hostname>/<database_name>'`